 A caveat: this article deals only with conventional hybrids – gas-electric vehicles without plugs.
 But there is another type of hybrid, the plug-in hybrid or PHEV.

 PHEVs have larger, rechargeable batteries and appreciably more all-electric range.
 However, they haven’t been on the market nearly as long as conventional hybrids and are not nearly as plentiful.
-They also have a slightly different set of shopping rules, so check out our article Everything You Need to Know About Buying a Used Electric Car for those details.
+They also have a slightly different set of shopping rules, so check out our article Buying a Used Electric Car?
+Here’s Everything You Need to Know for those details.

 Shopping for a Used Hybrid